digital-cargo/good-practice-truck-preadvice/README.md

 ### Business Process (pragmatic approach)

-A pragmatic approach is that the Trucker provides a TransportMovement to the GHA´s trucking gate and the GHA then provides TransportMovements from the trucking gate to one or more trucking docs.
+A pragmatic approach is that the trucker provides a TransportMovement to the GHA´s trucking gate and the GHA then provides TransportMovements from the trucking gate to one or more trucking docs.

 ```mermaid
 sequenceDiagram